manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 * You might want to increase the [max_packet_size](../../Server_settings/Searchd.md#max_packet_size) value to allow for larger batches
 * Normally, each batch insert operation is considered a single [transaction](../../Data_creation_and_modification/Transactions.md) with atomicity guarantee, so you will either have all the new documents in the table at once or, in case of failure, none of them will be added.
 See more details about an empty line or switching to another table in the "JSON" example.

 Note that the `/bulk` HTTP endpoint does not support automatic creation of tables (auto schema).
 Only the `/_bulk` (Elasticsearch-like) HTTP endpoint and the SQL interface support this feature.
-The `/_bulk` (Elasticsearch-like) HTTP endpoint allows the index name to contain the cluster name in the format `cluster_name:index_name`.
+The `/_bulk` (Elasticsearch-like) HTTP endpoint allows the table name to include the cluster name in the format `cluster_name:table_name`.

 #### Chunked transfer in /bulk
 The `/bulk` (Manticore mode) endpoint supports [Chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 You can use it to transmit large batches.
 It: